 Louise Woehrle is a storyteller interested in sustainability for us as individuals, communities, and for our world.
-She is an award-winning independent documentary filmmaker who writes, directs, and produces through her company Whirlygig Productions, Inc. Her mission is telling stories that help us see ourselves, and others in new ways, promote healing and connect us as human beings.
-She shines a light on stories that need to be told with the hope they can be catalysts for change.
+She is an award-winning independent documentary filmmaker and creative consultant who writes, directs, produces and advises through her company Whirligig Productions, Inc. Her mission is telling stories that help us see ourselves, and others in new ways, promote healing and connect us as human beings.
+The abridged version: "shining a light on stories that need to be told" with the hope they can be catalysts for change.

-Short form digital storytelling (1-5 minutes) is one of her specialties – assisting individuals, and organizations, large and small to tell their story; always finding that common human thread and unique perspective.
+She works in multiple platforms, short form digital storytelling (1-5 minutes) is one of her specialties.
+Her role as consultant serves individuals, and organizations, large and small to tell their story; always finding that common human thread, unique perspective and clarity of message.

-Louise is currently in post-production on a 30-min. doc about a groundbreaking school in India, Global Pathways School (co-directed and co-produced with Phyllis Ellis) while also working to complete her latest feature documentary(director) STALAG LUFT III - ONE MAN'S STORY, about her uncle Charles Woehrle, the oldest living American WWII prisoner of war from Stalag Luft III, (depicted in the iconic film "The Great Escape."
+This past year Louise completed a 30-minute documentary for Global Pathways School in India; produced a book series titled "Suicide Survivors' Club," while also working to complete her latest feature documentary(director) STALAG LUFT III - ONE MAN'S STORY, about her uncle Charles Woehrle, WWII prisoner of war from Stalag Luft III, (depicted in the iconic film "The Great Escape."
 He has much to teach us about war and about life.